trex-paxos/trex-paxos-jvm/README.md

 1. The fixed index increases sequentially (therefore, the up-call of `{S,V}` tuples must be sequential).
 2. The promise number only increases (yet it may jump forward).
-   3The promised ballot number can only change when processing a `prepare` or `accept` message.
+3. The promised ballot number can only change when processing a `prepare` or `accept` message.
-   4The fixed index can only change when a leader sees a majority `AcceptReponse` message, a follower node sees a `Fixed` message or any node learns about a fixed message due to a `CatchupResponse` message.
+4. The fixed index can only change when a leader sees a majority `AcceptReponse` message, a follower node sees a `Fixed` message or any node learns about a fixed message due to a `CatchupResponse` message.

 The core of this implementation that ensures safety is written as inequalities comparing integer types.
 When we unit test the `TrexNode` class: